 Do you interact with other tools like iPython notebooks or Sagemaker?

 We have a couple of extension points so we don’t lock any data in.
 Any data that we generate, from the output of your signal processing pipeline to the TensorFlow models that we generate, you can pull out, either as files from your projects dashboard or through the API.

-If you’d rather work with your own data science tools, you can go to the Neural Network classifier page in Edge Impulse, click on the three dots, and select Edit as iPython notebook.
+If you’d rather work with your own data science tools, you can go to the Neural Network classifier page in Edge Impulse, click on the three dots, and select Edit as an iPython notebook.
 This will give you a Python notebook with all data already pulled in, and you can start experimenting with different architectures or data sanitization.
 We've put the code that is interesting for us in a single cell, so as long as you keep everything in there you can just copy and paste the architecture back into Edge Impulse.

 Wouldn't FPGA's be better for inferencing?

 Moore’s law has caught up with MCUs quickly!
 Today’s Cortex-M4 or M7 can execute most TinyML inference in software in real-time.
 This is further accelerated with DSP or Neural Network acceleration cores.
-Often those are part of the SoC, but could be implemented in FPGA (at a power cost).
+Often those are part of the SoC but could be implemented in FPGA (at a power cost).

 I already have a dataset of audio files, is it possible to upload them to Edge Impulse?

 Yes it is!
-We have an upload tool for WAV, JSON and other files: Edge Impulse CLI.
+We have an upload tool for WAV, JSON, and other files: Edge Impulse CLI.

 What about the application of TinyML in industrial or automotive industries?